-The University of Nebraska at Omaha (UNO) and the College of Communication, Fine Arts and Media (CFAM) are excited to present the annual Fourth of July Celebration Recital, which will be performed by UNO carillon studies alumni Brent Shaw on the carillon inside the UNO Henningson Memorial Campanile.
+The University of Nebraska at Omaha (UNO) and the College of Communication, Fine Arts and Media (CFAM) are excited to present the annual Fourth of July Celebration Recital, which will be performed by UNO carillon studies alumnus Brent Shaw on the carillon inside the UNO Henningson Memorial Campanile.

 This performance is free of charge and will feature a variety of selections performed on the bronze bells of the Campanile.
 Audience members can gather around the base of the bell tower to enjoy the music.